 Less than 70% of alternative medicine users were alive seven years after diagnosis.
 This result was compared to more than 82% of those who relied upon evidence-based medicine who survived seven years.

-Because alternative medicine is basically worthless, it probably doesn’t matter if the patient uses it along with conventional cancer therapy.
+Because alternative medicine is worthless, it probably doesn’t matter if the patient uses it along with conventional cancer therapy.
 It is amusing that many patients will give credit to complementary and alternative medicine therapy rather than the conventional one when their cancer goes into remission.
 Of course, most of us know the scientific facts and realize that it was science-based medicine that treated cancer successfully.

 If you have a cancer diagnosis, use real science-based medicine to treat it, not alternative medicine quackery that has never been shown to work.
 Despite individuals’ fears of surgery, chemotherapy, and radiotherapy, the evidence has shown us that they work and that the mortality rate for many cancers continues to drop every year.
 The trope that Big Pharma, Big Hospital, and Big Oncology are hiding the one cure to cure them would be amusing if it weren’t so dangerous.